 I’m no yogi—but this can work if you can’t play in an ocean every day (works even if you can).
-Swimming requires mental focus.
+Swimming open water requires mental focus.
 Few of us have done as much swimming as walking, running or biking, meaning that swimming is going to be far less intuitive, and so much of swimming is technique (form), including breathing.
-In particular, breathing meditation provides a serious advantage in swimming, particularly open-water swimming, which adds layers of strategy and conditions to pool swimming.
+In particular, breathing meditation provides a serious advantage in swimming, particularly open water swimming, which adds layers of strategy and conditions to pool swimming.

 There are many kinds of breathing practice and meditation (feel free to Google).
 Most of them will do, but this is what I do for 5-10 minutes every day:

 - Open your mouth but don't focus on breathing in through the mouth; just breathe in naturally.
 In swimming, you will be breathing in and out through both your nose and mouth, so you may as well practice it that way.